bannu2002/chat-bot/README.md

 **About the project:**

 I have built a chatbot using Natural Language Processing (NLP) and deeplearning frameworks like tensorflow.
-This is a restaurant chatbot which answers questions related to a typical restaurant like working hours, types of products and several others.
+This is a restaurant chatbot which answers questions related to a typical restaurant like working hours, items available and several others.
 We can make it even more comparable to real life situations by including more questions and responses to the dataset.